MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-color-blindness.md

 ---
-description: To check that a webpage is usable by people with color blindness, in the Rendering tool, from the Emulate vision deficiencies dropdown list, select Protanopia.
+description: To check that a webpage is usable by people with color blindness, in the Rendering tool, use the Emulate Vision Deficiencies dropdown list.
-title: Check that the page is usable by people with color blindness
+title: Verify that the page is usable by people with color blindness
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.date: 05/13/2021